ProteinQure/cbh21-protein-solubility-challenge/submission/README.md

 * Fraction of K residues minus the fraction of R residues.
 * Fraction of negativly charged residues.
 * Fraction of positivly charged residues.
-* Fraction of charged residues
+* Fraction of charged residues.
 * Fraction of positively minus negatively charged residues.
 * Score on how hydrophobic the surface is (-1 for every hydrophobic amino acid, normalised by protein size).
 * Isoelectric point.
 * Charge of protein at pH 7.
 * Count of aromatic residues.
+* Fraction of aromatic residues.
 * The aromaticity of the protein
 * Molecular weights in kDa.